gilmoreorless/jquery-dom-line/README.md

 The `options` object passed to `$.line` is an object with the following available properties:

-* `elem` - jQuery selector of the element to use for the line, useful for re-using a single element for subequent lines (default: empty - creates a new div)
+* `elem` - jQuery selector of the element to use for the line, useful for re-using a single element for subsequent lines (default: empty - creates a new div)
 * `className` - CSS class added to the line div element (default: "jquery-line") - not used if `elem` option is provided
 * `lineWidth` - Thickness of the line in pixels (default: 1)
 * `lineColor` - CSS color of the line (default: black)